Geekid812/mcfunction-expand/README.md

 ## Installation
 Python version **3.8** or higher is required.
 ```
-# Clone the repisory into your working directory
+# Clone the repository into your working directory
 git clone https://github.com/geekid812/mcfunction-expand

 # Install dependencies